 University of Florida Expenditure Policy

 Procurement and Disbursements must work together to address and communicate what purchases are allowable.
 These purchases include major categories of purchase, whether funded by state appropriation, grants or auxiliaries.
 These funds can be spent in a variety of ways, so long as the funds are being spent for relevant operating expenses and expenditures meet the intent of the law authorizing the payment.
-Reference Guide is maintained under www.myfloridacfo.com.
+State of Florida Disbursement Guide can be found at: https://www.fa.ufl.edu/wp-content/uploads/2019/06/State-of-Florida-Disbursements-Guide.pdf

 State Appropriations (“E&G” Money) – Budget-based funds